Data sorting modes of phoswich detector array: Data sorting modes and detection efficiencies

 Fig. $\ref{fig6}$ shows the $\gamma$-ray detection efficiencies for three of the above sorting modes, which were obtained through normalizing them to the detection efficiency of the clover detector.
 The data presented are from $\beta$-delayed $\gamma$ rays of $^{80}$Ge \cite{PhysRevC.111.034303}.
 The numbers of emitted $\gamma$ rays were determined by combining the clover-HPGe-measured intensities with the GEANT4-simulated efficiency (see Fig. \ref{fig7}).
 The fit function with four parameters, shown in formula \ref{equ1}, is taken from radware framework \cite{radware}.
 The Eurisys clover detector \cite{DUCHENE199990} is composed of four coaxial n-type Ge diodes with diameters of 50 mm and lengths of 70 mm.
 The distance between the end-cup of the clover detector and the source collection point is 74 mm.
 The added absolute full-energy peak efficiency of four crystals is used to characterize the detection efficiencies of PARIS including three clusters (27 phoswich detectors) in different modes.
-Compared with mode 1, the full-energy peak detection efficiency is lower in the low-energy region in mode 2 while higher in higher-energy region, above 3.5 MeV.
+Compared with mode 1, the full-energy peak detection efficiency is lower in the low-energy region in mode 2 while higher in the higher-energy region, above 3.5 MeV.
+In principle, add-back sums the energies recorded simultaneously in multiple detector segments when a single $\gamma$ ray deposits its energy in more than one segment due to Compton scattering and $\gamma$-escape events.
+In practice, however, [e.g., mode 2 (add-back within-one-cluster) used in the present work] pseudo-add-back occurs when more than one $\gamma$ ray from a $\beta$-delayed cascade hits a single cluster.
+This pseudo-add-back is particularly significant for low-energy $\gamma$ rays, which are located at the bottom of the decay level scheme and therefore have more coincidences with other $\gamma$ lines.
+Consequently, compared to mode 1, mode 2 exhibits a lower full-energy peak detection efficiency in the low-energy region [Fig. \ref{fig6}], and mode 3 similarly shows lower counts in the low-energy region, as illustrated in Fig. \ref{fig8}.
 In mode 4, i.e. summing events which deposit full energy in LaBr$_3$(Ce) (the first strong peak in Fig. \ref{fig1}) and events which only deposit full/partial energy in NaI(Tl) crystal (the second peak in Fig. \ref{fig1}), the full-energy peak detection efficiency is higher than in mode 1 in the whole energy region.

 where x = log(E$_{\gamma}$/E1) and E1 = 1000 keV \cite{radware}.